0x00Duke/minesweeper-SFML/README.md

 # minesweeper-SFML
-Minesweeper using SFML and ECS
+Network Minesweeper using SFML and ECS

 # How to build